The People of KSAC

 | | 1954-1979

-Nelson served as the "Voice of the Wildcats" for 25 years (1954-79), and was named the Kansas Sportscaster of the Year five times, appearing on that award’s final ballot of three for 18-consecutive years.
+Nelson served as the "Voice of the Wildcats" for 25 years (1954-79), and was named the Kansas Sportscaster of the Year eight times, appearing on that award’s final ballot of three for 18-consecutive years.
 He was inducted in the K-State Sports Hall of Fame in 1991, and in 1993 the Dev Nelson press box was erected in his honor.
 The press level in the now West Stadium Center remains named in his honor.

 Ralph Titus